 “Bear in mind - this is a critical fact often ignored - that investors as a whole cannot get anything out of their businesses except what the businesses earn.
 Sure, you and I can sell each other stocks at higher and higher prices.”
 Warren Buffett

-“Occasionally, people lose track of the fact that in the long run, shares can’t do much better than the companies that issue them” Howard Marks
+“Occasionally, people lose track of the fact that in the long run, shares can’t do much better than the companies that issue them.”
+Howard Marks

 Those cash flows will be received in the future and the future is unknown.
-Some company's cash flows are simpler to estimate like a REIT with contracted lease payments while other company's cash flows and much harder to forecast such as a new technology venture.
+Some company's cash flows are simpler to estimate like a REIT with contracted lease payments while other company's cash flows are much harder to forecast such as a new technology venture.
 As future cash flows are uncertain it's impossible to ascertain a precise value for what a company is worth.
 Therefore an estimate of a company's worth is a range and not a single figure.
 In cases such as technology it may not be possible to estimate future cash flows which significantly raises the risk of investment.

 "It is important to understand that intrinsic value is not an exact figure, but a range that is based on your assumptions" Jean-Marie Eveillard